Perinatal Mental Health Service

 Summary

-The Perinatal Mental Health Service provides community-based treatment and support for mums, mums-to-be and their families.
-The service is available to women during the perinatal period (during pregnancy and up to baby’s first birthday some occasions the team may continue to work with you after the first birthday of your baby and this is discussed on individual basis).
+The Perinatal Mental Health Service provides community-based treatment and support for mums/expectant mums/and or birthing parent, and their families.
+The service is available to mums/expectant mums/and or birthing parent during the perinatal period (during pregnancy and up to baby’s first birthday) who are experiencing, or are likely to experience mental health difficulties.

 Service Information